Gemini-HUN/Gemini-HUN/README.md

 Here you can find mods that modify or expand Spore's gameplay mechanics, including new gameplay features, balance changes, and unique gameplay experiences.

+### My Spore Fix Mods

+Here you can find bug fixes, compatibility improvements, and corrections for issues found in the original game or existing content.

 ---